iconify/api/config.md

 Location of json files in custom repository, relative to root directory of repository.

-For example, if json files are located in directory "json" in your repository (like they are in simple-svg repository), set custom-dir value to "json".
+For example, if json files are located in directory "json" in your repository (like they are in iconify repository), set custom-dir value to "json".

 ## Logging errors